 A Provider/Member may submit an appeal orally or in writing 60 days from the date of the Administrative Denial letter for technical and non-medical reasons.
-An acknowledgement letter will be sent to the Provider/Member within five (5) Business Days of receipt of the appeal.
+An appeal acknowledgement letter will be sent to the Provider/Member within five (5) Business Days of receipt of the appeal.
 If the appeal is submitted orally, an appeal form will be sent to the Provider/Member with the acknowledgement letter.
-The appeal form must be completed, signed, and returned to DHP.
+The appeal form must be completed, signed, and returned to DHP to assist in processing the appeal request.